wuw62/wuw62.github.io/_posts/2021-04-23-A-quick-fix-linux-space.md

 date: 2021-04-23 15:45:20
 ---

 This applies to Linux Redhat or maybe some other Linux versions too.
 I encountered this issue when I was working on a website migration project.
-Mysql was unable to restart and the error log shows bin log.
+Mysql was unable to restart and it indicated mysql binary log error failed to open register file.
 It turned out to be /var out of space.

 ## Before